DefinitelyTyped/tsd/README.md

 ## Install

-:x: Not yet on npm. ~~Install global using [node](http://nodejs.org/) using [npm](https://npmjs.org/):~~
+Not yet on npm. ~~Install global using [node](http://nodejs.org/) using [npm](https://npmjs.org/):~~

 	$ npm install tsd -g

-:rocket: For preview check the [release tags](https://github.com/DefinitelyTyped/tsd/releases).
+For preview check the [release tags](https://github.com/DefinitelyTyped/tsd/releases).

 	$ npm install git://github.com/DefinitelyTyped/tsd#{{pick-a-tag}} -g

-:wrench: If you really must you can install directly from github (only if you feel particularly adventurous):
+If you really must you can install directly from github (only if you feel particularly adventurous):

-	$ npm install git://github.com/DefinitelyTyped/tsd#develop-0.5.x -g
+	$ npm install git://github.com/DefinitelyTyped/tsd#master -g

-:ghost: If you need to install the legacy `v0.3.x` (old readme [here](https://github.com/DefinitelyTyped/tsd/blob/bbbbdde7bfdf3efecd22c848fb318b2435f7dd48/README.md)):
+If you need to install the legacy `v0.3.x`:

 	$ npm install tsd@0.3.0 -g